sefaoz/oguzlar-belediyesi/BackendUI/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## PrimeNG & Tailwind setup

+- The backend UI uses [PrimeNG](https://www.primefaces.org/primeng/) for rich UI components.
+Install the dependencies once with `npm install primeng primeicons primeflex` and import the modules you need in the corresponding feature modules or standalone components.
+- Tailwind CSS powers the utility-based styling.
+The project ships with `tailwind.config.js` and `postcss.config.js` plus `@tailwind base/components/utilities` in `src/styles.css`.
+After installing `tailwindcss` (and its PostCSS/autoprefixer peer dependencies), any component’s template styles may use Tailwind classes immediately.
+- Both libraries are bundled through the Angular CLI, so running `ng serve` or `ng build` will include the PrimeNG themes and the generated Tailwind utilities automatically.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.